 - There’s even a chance that we may know you were arresting officers.

 - When you retain a DUI attorney you will always have different options to explore.

-If you are facing a first time DUI charge in Illinois particularly if this is an aggravated DUI do not face it alone.
+If you are facing a first time DUI charge in Chicago particularly if this is an aggravated DUI do not face it alone.
 Contact Ktenas Law immediately, consult with our lead attorney Alex Ktenas.